zama-ai/fhevm/docs/howto/write_contract.md

 ## Usage

-Our library TFHE requires Solidity version **0.8.19** specifically, as we rely on features exclusive to this version and do not currently provide support for versions beyond it.

 Our library compiles seamlessly with the traditional Solidity compiler and is generally compatible with traditional Solidity tools.
 However, it's important to note that the execution is designed to function exclusively on a fhEVM.
 As a result, this library is not intended for deployment on a classic EVM, such as Goerli or Ganache.

 ## Installation